 December 2018: This chapter has been updated throughout as a result of local review.

 There are three main acute hospital sites in Lincolnshire that have hospital social care teams based on site:

 - Boston Pilgrim Hospital;

 The social care team based at Lincoln County Hospital are also responsible for supporting the discharge of Lincolnshire residents who are patients within North Lincolnshire and Goole Trust which comprises of Hull, Grimsby, Goole and Scunthorpe acute hospitals.

 As well as the Lincolnshire based acute hospitals, Lincolnshire Adult Care Discharge Teams work closely with North West Anglia Foundation Trust (see 3.3, Out of County Hospitals).
-There is a hospital social care team that support with the discharge of patients who are Lincolnshire residents from Peterborough and John Van Geest, Stamford are based either on site at Peterborough Hospital or from Stamford Area Office.
-In addition the team also support discharge patients at Queen Elizabeth Hospital at Kings Lynn who are Lincolnshire residents.
+The hospital social care team that supports with the discharge of patients who are Lincolnshire residents from Peterborough and John Van Geest, Stamford is based either on site at Peterborough Hospital or from Stamford Area Office.
+In addition the team also supports discharge patients at Queen Elizabeth Hospital at Kings Lynn who are Lincolnshire residents.